 If all the above conditions are met, your rental real estate losses are not limited, and you do not need to complete Form 8582.
-For losses reported on line 22, Part I, of Schedule E (Form 1040), enter the amount of the loss from line 22 on line 23 of Schedule E. For losses from a partnership or an S corporation, enter the amount of the allowable loss from Schedule K-1 in Part II, column (g), of Schedule E. For losses reported on line 32 of Form 4835, Farm Rental Income and Expenses, enter the amount of the allowable loss from line 32 on line 33c of Form 4835.
+Enter losses reported on line 22, Part I, of Schedule E (Form 1040) on line 23 of Schedule E. For losses from a partnership or an S corporation, enter the amount of the allowable loss from Schedule K-1 in Part II, column (f), of Schedule E. Enter losses reported on line 32 of Form 4835, Farm Rental Income and Expenses, on line 33c of Form 4835.